a-nikolaev/jump/README.md

 ## How to build and run

-You have to unstall `ocaml` compiler and `menhir` parser generator.
+You have to install `ocaml` compiler and `menhir` parser generator.
 It is recommended to use OCaml package manager `opam` to install `menhir`.

     make